 Energy Recovery for Air Compressors

-Unfortunately, while compressed air systems bring a host of benefits and practical uses to countless industries, they are energy-intensive.
-In fact, up to 94% of the electrical energy consumed by an air compressor is converted into heat.
-Without a heat recovery solution, that energy is simply wasted, which can make your air compressor highly inefficient, costly to use, and damaging to the environment.
+Unfortunately, while a compressor installation system brings a host of benefits and practical uses to countless industries, they are inherently energy-intensive.
+In fact, up to 94% of the electrical input energy is converted into heat during the compression of air.
+Without a heat recovery solution, that amount of energy is simply wasted, which can make your air compressor highly inefficient, costly to use, and damaging to the environment, impacting sustainability.

-Thankfully, heat recovery solutions manufactured by leading brands like Atlas Copco can recover up to 94% of the heat that your compressor would otherwise waste.
-You can use that recovered energy to heat the interior of your workplace or generate hot water.
-In some cases, heat recovery can account for up to 70% of a company’s heating requirements, resulting in up to 20% overall energy savings.
+Thankfully, heat recovery solutions manufactured by leading brands like Atlas Copco can achieve Air Compressor Energy Recovery and recover up to 94% of the heat that your compressor would otherwise waste.
+You can use that recovered heat energy to heat the interior of your workplace or generate hot water.
+In some cases, energy recovery can account for up to 70% of a company’s heating requirements, resulting in up to 20% overall energy savings.
+Discover how energy recovery can transform your operational efficiency below.

-At Search Air, we have been a leading supplier and installer of compressed air systems and accessories for over 75 years.
+At Search Air, we have been a leading supplier and installer of compressed air systems and accessories for over 75 years, providing service across Yorkshire, the East Midlands, and surrounding regions.
 We have proudly been a premier distributor for Atlas Copco since 2001 and were named Atlas Copco Compressors Distributor of the Year in 2022.
 Below, we will explain everything you need to know about heat recovery systems and how they can benefit your business.
 If you have specific questions about your unique situation, please call us.
+We can provide a guide to help you understand the possibilities with Compressor Systems.

 Understanding Energy Recovery in Air Compressors

-Air compressors are energy-intensive, with a large proportion of the energy supplied to the system converted into heat during compression.
+Industrial air compressors are notorious energy hogs.
+Up to 94% of the electricity they consume is lost as heat during compression, a costly waste many businesses can’t afford to ignore.
 Without an air compressor heat recovery system, this valuable energy is simply lost, increasing operational costs and environmental impact.

-Heat is generated throughout the compression process.
-In oil-injected compressors, for example, oil absorbs the heat and passes it through an oil cooler.
-Similarly, aftercoolers lower the air temperature by releasing more waste heat via hot air.
-Without an energy recovery system, both sources contribute to unnecessary waste.
+Compression heat is generated throughout the process of compression.
+In oil-lubricated compressors, for example, oil absorbs the heat and passes it through an oil cooler.
+Similarly, aftercoolers lower the air temperature by releasing more waste heat energy via hot air.
+Without an energy recovery system, both sources contribute to unnecessary waste energy.

 This recovered heat energy can be captured and repurposed using heat recovery solutions.
 Modern air compressors allow waste heat recovery either via hot air for space heating or through hot water generation using a heat exchanger.
-In many cases, up to 94% of the available energy is recovered and reused.
+In many cases, up to 94% of the available energy is always recovered and reused.
+For oil-free compressors like the Atlas Copco ZR/ZT series, high-grade heat recovery can even produce hot water up to 90°C. This can be a win-win solution for many businesses.

-By integrating an air compressor energy recovery solution, companies can significantly reduce energy consumption, cut carbon emissions, and better use the heat already produced – without disrupting day-to-day operations.
+By implementing energy recovery, companies can significantly reduce energy consumption, cut CO2 emissions, and better use the heat already produced, without disrupting day-to-day operations.

 Energy Recovery for Air Compressors

 There are many ways in which recovered heat from an air compressor can be repurposed to prevent unnecessary waste and environmental damage.
-Hot air utilisation and hot water generation are the two primary types of heat recovery systems in most industrial and commercial settings.
+The main types of energy recovery systems involve hot air utilisation and hot water generation.

-In many workplaces, the most cost-effective and straightforward heat recovery system is hot air utilisation, which essentially allows you to redirect the recaptured hot air into areas requiring heating.
-Instead of allowing your system’s aftercooler to expel the hot air into the atmosphere, we can install ducting systems that channel the hot air to specific areas of your workplace or industrial facility.
+In many workplaces, the most cost-effective and straightforward heat recovery system is hot air utilisation, which essentially allows you to redirect the recaptured hot air into arenas requiring Cooling or heating.
+Instead of allowing your system’s aftercooler to expel the hot air into the atmosphere, we can install ducting the air that channels the hot air to specific areas of your workplace or industrial facility.
+This is particularly effective for air-cooled compressors where the ambient air is heated by the compressor unit.
 In some cases, this redirected hot air can account for well over 50% of a business’s overall heating needs.

-The heat from the oil or cooling water, which has absorbed energy from the compression process, is transferred to clean water via the heat exchanger.
-Depending on the system design and compressor type, the resulting hot water can reach temperatures up to 90°C.
+The heat from the oil or cooling water system, which has absorbed energy from the compression process, is transferred to clean water via the heat exchanger.
+Depending on the system design and compressor type, the resulting hot water can reach temperatures up to 90°C. This is ideal for boiler feed water, industrial washing, or central heating.

 • Cleaning and sanitation